 Open Ground

 Private tours are also available upon request.
-Contact us here for more information.
+Please contact us for more information.

 Poems rooted in these places

-Discover places that shaped Seamus Heaney’s life and literature — Toomebridge, Magherafelt, Moyola River, Lough Beg and Bellaghy Bawn — and discover the smells, sights and sounds that make his poetry so uniquely of this place.
+Discover the places that shaped Seamus Heaney’s life and literature — the Eelworks at Toomebridge, Magherafelt, the Moyola River, the Strand at Lough Beg and Bellaghy Bawn — and experience the sights, sounds and smells that make his poetry so uniquely of this place.

-Heaney’s roots were in the Bellaghy area and many of his poems are equally rooted in these places.
-Throughout his career, he regularly drew upon the loughs, rivers and bogs he visited in his formative years.
+Heaney’s roots were in the Bellaghy area and many of his poems are deeply grounded in these places.
+Throughout his career, he regularly drew inspiration from the loughs, rivers and bogs he visited during his formative years.

-Many of these places are unchanged and unspoilt since the time Heaney wrote about them, allowing you to see them for yourself through the poet’s eyes.
-Read Heaney’s work in the context in which it was inspired and see how the places of Open Ground are reflected in his writing.
+Many of these places remain largely unchanged and unspoilt since Heaney wrote about them, allowing you to see them for yourself through the poet’s eyes.
+Read Heaney’s work in the context in which it was inspired and discover how the landscapes of Open Ground are reflected throughout his writing.

 The Strand at Lough Beg